 I recently became a member of the Django Software Foundation’s CoC committee, have been part of CoC teams at conferences, and beyond that have heard many stories or gave advice in many other occasions.
 I also want to share some of the very difficult considerations that can apply, which is why decisions are often less straight forward than they may seem for an outsider.

-This is an entirely new talk.
+This is a fairly new talk.
 On other talks I’ve done, people have said:

-- “I think Erik touched the very core of the complexity of empathy and vulnerability”
+- “I think this touched the very core of the complexity of empathy and vulnerability”

 - “I feel safe in this community, and talks like this are one of the main reasons.”